-As one of the most prominent experts in the field of environmental chemicals and breast cancer, Philippa has been involved with the charity since its inception back in 2001, thanks to one of its co-founders, Clare Dimmer.
-Remembering Clare, who sadly passed away in 2014 after a long battle with breast cancer, Professor Darbre said: “I knew Clare for a long time, through our involvement in the Women’s Environmental Network.
-She was very influential in my life – she challenged me out of my comfort zone and persuaded me that what I was doing was of greater importance than just academic – it had a real-life policy and public interest too.”
+As one of the most prominent experts in the field of environmental chemicals and breast cancer, Philippa has been involved with the charity since its inception back in 2001.
+Thanks to one of its co-founders, Clare Dimmer, who sadly passed away in 2014 after a long battle with breast cancer.
+Professor Darbre said: “I knew Clare for a long time through our involvement in the Women’s Environmental Network.
+She was very influential in my life.
+She challenged me out of my comfort zone and persuaded me that what I was doing was of greater importance than just academics.
+It had a real-life policy and public interest too.”

 Philippa’s interest in the subject coincided with a growing scientific consensus that different chemicals could have a demonstrable effect on the way hormones are produced in wildlife and the human body.
 In 1991, following a conference in America, this led to a new term being coined to describe these chemicals – Endocrine Disrupting Chemicals (EDCs).

-She would like to see that work carried on into the future, highlighting the importance of education, and focussing on the next generation, adding: “Chemicals accumulate over a lifetime, so it’s really important that young people are aware of what they can do to prevent falling victim.
-We need to think about exposure to EDCs in babies, children, and the effects of EDCs on the unborn child during pregnancy.”
+She would like to see that work carried on into the future.
+Highlighting the importance of education, and focusing on the next generation, adding: “Chemicals accumulate over a lifetime.
+So it’s really important that young people are aware of what they can do to prevent falling victim.
+We need to think about exposure to EDCs in babies, children.
+And the effects of EDCs on the unborn child during pregnancy.”

 With such a long and illustrious career, you might think it would be only natural for Professor Darbre to reflect on those achievements.
 Yet, when asked what her proudest achievement has been, she has an emphatic response: “I have no proud moment whatsoever because women are still dying of breast cancer.
 My proud moment will be when no women are dying of breast cancer anymore.”

 Building on the huge contribution she has made, there is much work to be done to eradicate breast cancer.
-Already, over a quarter of cases of breast cancer are preventable, and everyone at Breast Cancer UK is committed to reaching the essential goal to eradicate breast cancer that both she and Clare Dimmer shared.
+Already, over a quarter of cases of breast cancer are preventable.
+Everyone at Breast Cancer UK is committed to reaching the essential goal.
+To eradicate breast cancer that both she and Clare Dimmer shared.

 Just want to help in some way? donate an amount that feels right for you